Hanabi CapitalHanabi Capital presents...

 What’s the best code agent?

-Evaluating popular agentic programming tools on SWE-bench Verified.
+Evaluating popular agentic programming tools on 500 real-world GitHub issues.

 Leaderboard